Building a CD process using OpenShift Pipelines

 choose the appropriate StorageClass from the dropdown

-(skills-network-learner in my case) - in the PersistentVolumeClaim name type ccd-openshift-pipeline-pvc
+(e.g.,skills-network-learner in my case) - in the PersistentVolumeClaim name type cd-openshift-pipeline-pvc

 - Size, set to 1 GiB

-- for Volume mode choose Filesystem radio button
+- for Volume mode, choose the Filesystem radio button

 - press the Create button